henryjgithub/henryjgithub.github.io/_posts/2024-06-29-ones-inherent-culture-and-the-impact-on-self.md

 If you are different from the rest, with no support network it is difficult to break the mold of your stereotypes, because that is what people expect of you.
 As your support network grows to become larger you may sense that actors in your group are starting to stereotype the minorities in your area.
 And so the cycle repeats.

-Extrapolate this to blue-collar and white-collar workers.
 How do you break this cycle?
 At least for youself you must abstract away to the most common denominator in every individual.
 That is to say that one must view all individuals as human.
-Even further you can extrapolate to all living things.
-If there are aliens that is to say, or other intelligent individuals than the common denominator between them.
-Even maybe AI, today is being stereotyped.

 [jekyll-docs]: http://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll